A Guide to the Reading Workshop: Middle School Grades

 This unit is for teachers whose classes could benefit from a deep study of an incredibly engaging genre.
 It will support classes who could learn to talk more deeply about their reading and push themselves to read with greater volume.
 It will also pay off for teachers who want to take advantage of the power of a popular genre to lure kids into studying complexity and symbolism and allusions.

 During the unit, readers will read more complex fiction texts, developing the skills to:

 Meanwhile, they will build on their work with reading notebooks, strengthening their ability to transfer their skills from one context to another, and supporting their increasing independence as readers and thinkers

-Coming Soon: Dystopian Book Clubs Shelves (available in both on level and below benchmark collections).
-Preorder now!
+Now Available: Dystopian Book Clubs Shelves (available in both on level and below benchmark collections).
+Order Now!

 Social Issues Books Clubs: Reading for Empathy and Advocacy